netxms/netxms-doc/admin/data-collection.rst

     - `Tag` -  free-form text string that can be used to tag DCIs.
 Allows to filter DCIs in Data Collection tab, match DCIs to display on dashboards, find DCIs from NXSL scripts, etc.
+    - `Interpret unsupported state as collection error` - when enabled, a DCI that enters unsupported state will be treated as a data collection error instead.
+      This is useful when you want threshold-based alerting on collection failures for metrics that would otherwise silently go into unsupported state.

 .. figure:: _images/dci_other_opt_page.png